Netflix Cancels 'Tunga' A Film By Zimbabwean Creator Godwin Jabangwe

-Netflix Cancels 'Tunga' A Film By Zimbabwean Creator Godwin Jabangwe3 minutes ago
+Netflix Cancels 'Tunga' A Film By Zimbabwean Creator Godwin Jabangwe4 days ago

 Netflix has decided to cancel two film projects, including the musical ‘Tunga’ by Zimbabwean creator Godwin Jabangwe, which was in pre-production.
 This decision has left the team and many people involved disappointed, as it has resulted in job loss.